"We help you measure and improve your environmental impact."

 All PEF/OEF studies are reviewed by at least one external expert.

-We also offer custom LCAs for simpler or more complex quests.
-These are typically applied for research projects in which the assessed processes are still at conceptual, lab or pilot scale, for study subjects that are more complicated than single products or organisations, or in order to answer very specific questions.
+The ISO 14040 and ISO 14044 standards are very popular LCA standards that provide a clear framework and guidelines while still allowing plenty of freedom for the LCA practicioner to focus on very specific research questions.
+As such they are perfect for research projects in which the assessed processes are still at conceptual, lab or pilot scale; for study subjects that are more complicated than single products or organisations; or in order to answer very specific questions.

 Results can be expressed in any impact category, so in addition to those used in carbon footprint or PEF studies you can also opt for e.g. the following categories from the ReCiPe method: